EconomyLens.com

 New strikes were reported Tuesday across the Middle East, including Israeli bombardment on Lebanon and a drone attack on the US embassy in Saudi Arabia’s capital Riyadh.
 The conflict started with US and Israeli strikes on Iran over the weekend, which sparked retaliatory Iranian attacks and showed no sign of abating as it entered its fourth day.
 Iran has unleashed missiles and drones across the Middle East, including at Saudi Arabia, Qatar, and Dubai, while threatening explicitly to drive up global energy costs.
 A general in Iran’s Revolutionary Guards threatened to “burn any ship” seeking to navigate the Strait of Hormuz.

 The Dutch TTF natural gas contract, considered the European benchmark, shot up more than 40 percent to over 60 euros Tuesday — its highest level since January 2023, in the wake of the price spike triggered by the Ukraine war.
-European natural gas prices surged 50 percent on Monday after Qatar’s state-run energy firm said it had halted liquefied natural gas production.
+European natural gas prices had surged 50 percent on Monday after Qatar’s state-run energy firm said it had halted liquefied natural gas production due to strikes.
 The rise in energy costs could give most central bankers a headache as they look to bring down inflation while also cutting interest rates to support their economies.
 “A spike in energy prices creates a dilemma for central banks,” said Rodrigo Catril at National Australia Bank.
-“Stagflation makes central banks very uncomfortable, a longer-lasting energy shock is inflationary and at the same time it weakens growth.”
+“Stagflation makes central banks very uncomfortable, a longer-lasting energy shock is inflationary and at the same time it weakens growth,” he added, referring to a high inflation and low growth environment.

 The dollar, seen as a safer bet in times of economic unrest, extended gains against major rivals.
-Asian equities extended Monday’s losses.
-Seoul, which has surged more than 40 percent this year on the back of a tech rally, led the retreat by diving more than seven percent as investors returned from a long weekend.
+Asian equities extended Monday’s losses, with Seoul diving more than seven percent as investors returned from a long weekend.
 Tokyo shed more than three percent while Hong Kong, Shanghai, Sydney, Wellington, Taipei, and Jakarta were also sharply lower.
-Airlines were again among the biggest losers in the region, with Tokyo-listed Japan Airlines down more than six percent, Cathay Pacific down 2.8 percent in Hong Kong, and Qantas losing 1.8 percent in Sydney.
-The price of gold fell four percent, and silver plunged more than 12 percent as investors piled into strategic bets on energy and the dollar, said analyst Kathleen Brooks at trading platform XTB.

 Tokyo – Nikkei 225: DOWN 3.1 percent at 56,279.05 (close)